CenturyLink/Chi/README.md

 # Welcome to Chi

-Chi is a collection of CSS components that are styled for the CenturyLink brand.
+Chi is a CenturyLink CSS pattern library for building fast, reusable, and consistent responsive interfaces.

 # Using Chi